isomerpages/moe-boonlaygardenpri/_our-school/Our Spaces/Introduction.md

 description: ""
 third_nav_title: Our Spaces
 ---
-<p>Our school has embarked on a journey of refreshing learning spaces to
-enhance our efforts in developing 21CC in our students over the past few years.
-This is also in line with MOE's direction as shared at the MOE Workplan Seminar 2023.
-As we prepare our students to be future-ready in an ever-evolving world, it is important that our physical environment is designed to support learning experiences and quality education that develop students' 21CC such as critical and inventive thinking, as well as collaboration and communication.</p>
+<h4>‘Overview: BLGPS, a School Of The Future’</h4>
+<p>The school’s learning environment is key to supporting students’ holistic
+learning and learning experiences.
+As we prepare our students to be future-ready in an ever-evolving world, our school’s learning spaces have been redesigned to provide that rich context for learning and promote the development of 21st Century Competencies in our students.</p>
+<p>To support our strategic priorities in transforming the learning experiences
-<p>The learning spaces are designed across three broad themes: School as
+for our students, our learning spaces have designed across three broad
-a Living Lab, School as a Second Home and School as a Garden, with whole-school alignment and our students' needs at the heart of it all.</p>
+themes: School as a Living Lab, School as a Second Home and School as a Garden, with our students at the heart of it all.</p>
+<p></p>